- BFF Home

-There are other ways to view the prophets such as major (longer) and minor (shorter) or the place of their recipients (i.e. north or south kingdom, other countries).
+There are other ways to view the prophets, such as the major prophets (longer books—four of them) and the minor prophets (shorter books—twelve of them) or the place of their recipients (i.e., north or south kingdom, other countries).

-This chronological perspective of the Old Testament helps us understand the background of each book.
-Every Christian should have a good understanding of the Old Testament in general and a good understanding of at least several of the OT books.
-See our historical and chronological map of the Old Testament!
+This chronological perspective of the Old Testament helps us understand the background and circumstances of each Bible book.
+Every Christian should have a general understanding of the Old Testament context and a good understanding of at least several of the Old Testament books.
+See our Old Testament’s historical and chronological map to become more familiar with the Old Testament history!